finbourne/luminesce-sdk-java/sdk/docs/CertificateManagementApi.md

     CertificateManagementApi apiInstance = new CertificateManagementApi(defaultClient);
     CertificateType type = CertificateType.fromValue("Domain"); // CertificateType | User or Domain level cert (Domain level requires additional entitlements)
-    CertificateFileType fileType = CertificateFileType.fromValue("Public"); // CertificateFileType | Should the public key or private key be downloaded? (both must be in place to run providers) try {
+    CertificateFileType fileType = CertificateFileType.fromValue("Public"); // CertificateFileType | Should the public key or private key be downloaded? (both must be in place to run providers)
+    Boolean mayAutoCreate = false; // Boolean | If no matching cert is available, should an attempt be made to Create/Renew it with default options? try {
       File result = apiInstance.downloadCertificate()
             .type(type)
             .fileType(fileType)
+            .mayAutoCreate(mayAutoCreate)
             .execute();
       System.out.println(result);
     } catch (ApiException e) {